 the following conditions;

-- No more than 45 credit hours (beyond the PYP) can be transferred for the student;
+- No more than 45 credit hours (beyond the PYP) can be

 - A transfer student from a university in a native English-speaking country (United States of America, United Kingdom, Canada, and Australia) may be accepted and the Preparatory Program at PSU will be waived if the student has successfully completed 12 Credit Hours from an accredited bachelor academic program;